discoliver/image_comparison/README.md

 ## Maintain the Program

-One of the initial goals is to make this project less dependent on a low effort to maintain.
-In this case, this project dose not require much human effort to update and maintain as it involves minimal dependency.
+To make this project less dependent on a low effort to maintain, this project only build on a few stable library without frequent updates.

 Go through this README carefully and ensure that you have understood the logic of the program are fundamental to maintain this project.
 Also I will provide support with demo & knowledge transfer session and [email contact](mailto:b96wang@edu.uwaterloo.ca?subject=[GitHub]%20Source%20Han%20Sans).

 If you would like to continue to build on this project and make improvements, please check [how to contribute this project](#Contribute-and-Update).

-There are couple tips can help troubleshoot as well.
+There are couple tips if you encounter any problems.

 1. Read error log - details catch errors and debug output is written in the script.
 2. Check your environment - although this program does not require many dependencies, you still have to check you have the correct version of python, and other libraries installed.